MiltonGreat/Adult-Census-Income/README.md

 The dataset contains both numerical and categorical features, making it a great candidate for showcasing preprocessing techniques in machine learning.

+### Quality Issues:

+- Missing or inconsistent values (e.g., ? in workclass or occupation).
+- Imbalanced target variable (<=50K dominates).

+Cleaning:
+- Replace ? with NaN and impute or drop rows/columns as needed.
+- Normalize numerical features for models like Logistic Regression.
+- Address class imbalance using SMOTE or cost-sensitive learning.

+Known Limitations:
+- Imbalanced target variable.
+- Data is from 1994, so it may not reflect current demographic or economic trends.

 ### Dataset

 - **File Name**: `adult.csv`